Mark Ellett, MBACP (Accred)

 |Face to face counselling:||Yes|

-I am available from 5pm Mondays and Wednesdays and from 2pm on Thursdays.
+I am available all day in Bath on Monday and Wednesday to Friday.
 I offer evening appointment until 8pm and have limited slots on Saturdays.
+I am available all day Tuesdays in Frome

 Types of client